 Acid stacking: the quiet culprit behind gummy “mystery problems”

-One of the most overlooked issues in Vitamin C gummies is acid stacking.
+One commonly overlooked issue in Vitamin C gummies is acid stacking.
 Many gummy formulas include food acids (for flavor and product character).
 Vitamin C is also acidic.
 When those acids pile up without a clear plan, the result can be a formula that behaves unpredictably during processing and storage.

 Acid is not just a taste decision in gummies—it’s a structural decision.
 The best formulas treat acidity as a controlled variable with clear targets.